You are viewing a story from harrypotterfanfiction.com

 “What made you think this?”

-“He… He stopped speaking to me.”
-She sniffed.
-“Then he stopped being intimate with me, so I thought that meant that he no longer wanted me in that way.”
-She said as she shrunk into her seat as if she felt small at the feeling of being unwanted.
+“He… He stopped speaking to me,” she sniffed.
+“Then he stopped being intimate with me, so I thought that meant that he no longer wanted me in that way,” she voiced as she shrunk into her seat as if she felt small at the feeling of being unwanted.

 “It was too much for me to know he was so close, but so distant from me.
 It was then that I began sleeping in a guest room.
 Because I thought that was what he wanted.
 That he no longer wanted me in his bed.”